 She then joined the First United Methodist Church of Lucas, where she met Betty Gore.

 Gore had met her husband Allan as a teaching assistant in college.
 They were married in 1970 and had a daughter, Alisa, before moving to Collin County.
 Her husband worked at Rockwell International and was an engineer just like Pat Montgomery.
 Young Jenny and Alisa, meanwhile, became inseparable.

-Then, Allan ran into Candy Montgomery on the church volleyball court in summer 1978.
+Then, Allan ran into Candy Montgomery on the church volleyball court in the summer of 1978.

 After weeks of flirting, they agreed to have an affair — despite Betty Gore having just gotten pregnant for the second time.

 They regularly met at the Como Motel in Richardson until Allan abruptly ended the affair after the birth of his daughter Bethany in July 1979 — leaving Montgomery distraught.